 The user experience comes first when it comes to designing a website, product or service.
 It’s been proven over and over again.
-To succeed in business sustainably, your should prioritize customers.
+To succeed in business sustainably, you should prioritize customers.

 First user experience is where it begins, with the initial introduction of a person to your product.
 This often determines whether they stay or seek alternatives.
 It shapes user retention and sets the tone for future engagement.
 Success demands intuitive design and seamless functionality.